 number of individuals with trafficking in their close family, we combine sexual exploitation and other forms of exploitation.
-More specifically, the dummy takes the value of one if a close family member had travelled abroad and experienced one of the following situations: (i) "was offered a domestic or nursing job, but was locked and forced to work for no pay", (ii) "was offered a job at an enterprise, on a construction site, or in agriculture, but was locked and forced to work for no or little pay" (iii) "was offered a many upon arrival to the destination country and was forced to work in the sex business".
+More specifically, the dummy takes the value of one if a close family member had travelled abroad and experienced one of the following situations: (i) "was offered a domestic or nursing job, but was locked and forced to work for no pay", (ii) "was offered a job at an enterprise, on a construction site, or in agriculture, but was locked and forced to work for no or little pay" (iii) "was offered employment, but the passport was taken away upon arrival to the destination country and was forced to work in the sex business".
 In line with the UN definition of human trafficking given above, these three situations have in common that the individual was forced to work by means of coercion.